shriramsingh123/Ecommerce-College-Project-/README.md

 2️⃣ Backend Setup (Spring Boot):
-- Open the backend folder in your IDE (IntelliJ or VS Code).
+- Open the backend folder in your IDE IntelliJ.
 - Configure the database credentials in application.properties.
 - Run the Spring Boot application.